 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst University City folk.
+Commute by walking is the most popular way to get to work amongst University City occupants.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.